tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户管理/协作者_intl.md

 1. Log in to the Tencent Cloud console, go to [User](https://console.cloud.tencent.com/cam), click **Create User**, and then select **Collaborator**.
 ![](https://main.qcloudimg.com/raw/ac5cf81c6d781e7dca12b7efe234d092.png)

 2. Enter the user information.
-We recommend that you turn on login protection and sensitive operation protection.
+We recommend that you turn on login protection and sensitive operations protection.

 3. Set permissions.
 You can set permissions for the created collaborator in the following three ways.
 When associated with a policy, the collaborator can be granted the permissions described in the policy.
- - Use user groups: This is the best way to manage user permissions according to their functions.
+ - User groups: This is the best way to manage user permissions according to their functions.
 You can grant permissions to a collaborator by adding the collaborator to an existing user group or creating a new user group.
 The collaborator then will be associated with the policy of that user group.
  ![](https://main.qcloudimg.com/raw/4a6b738e3748aeecc50ed0623ecfd9eb.png)
  - Copy the permissions of an existing user: By clicking **Copy Existing User's Permissions** and selecting the user whose permissions you want to copy, you can associate the collaborator with the policies of the user.
  ![](https://main.qcloudimg.com/raw/908a5e4531f0b35b61f7d1db79638068.png)